bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

     }

-It should be noted that the network options such as websocket origins and ssl options are incompatible with unix socket.
-It would be upto the proxy to enforce these restrictions.
+Please be aware that network options such as websocket origins and SSL options are incompatible with Unix socket.
+It would be up to the proxy to enforce these restrictions.

 If there are multiple users who share the host, you can restrict the file